tytydraco/yessleep/out/Ive_lived_in_the_same_lighthouse_for_thirtythree_years_Last_night_something_strange_crashed_into_the_cliffs.md

 The hours dragged on, the lighthouse unnaturally silent except for the occasional rattling from below.
 I sat with Ollie at my feet, the dawn creeping in with pale light, my eyes fixed on the stairs leading down.

-Tonight, I find myself sitting out on the balcony, unsure of my next move.
+Today, I find myself sitting out on the balcony, unsure of my next move.

 I can still hear it even outside.